square/bazel_maven_repository/README.md

 onto the artifact spec string).

 For any other types, please file a feature request, or supply a pull request.
-So long as there exists a proper bazel import or library rule to bring the artifact's file into bazel's dependency graph, it should be possible to support it.
+So long as there exists a proper Bazel import or library rule to bring the artifact's file into Bazel's dependency graph, it should be possible to support it.

 > Note: Failing to specify whether an artifact is an `aar` is a common cause of seeing `404` errors

 ## Inter-artifact dependencies

-This rule will, in the generated repository, infer inter-artifact dependencies from pom.xml files of those artifacts (pulling in only `compile` and `runtime` dependencies, and avoiding any `systemPath` dependencies).
-This avoids the bazel user having to over-specify the full set of dependency jars.
+This rule will, in the generated repository, infer inter-artifact dependencies from `pom.xml` files of those artifacts (pulling in only `compile` and `runtime` dependencies, and avoiding any `systemPath` dependencies).
+This avoids the Bazel user having to over-specify the full set of dependency jars.

 All artifacts, even transitively depended-on ones, need to be specified with pinned versions in the `artifacts` property, and any artifacts discovered in the inferred dependency search, which are not